sirasagi62/nvim-lcl-lisp-runner/README.md

 - Run CommonLisp files using the `:RunMiniClisp` command.
 - Run Prolog programs written in CommonLisp using the `:RunProlog` command.
+- Run Eliza programs written in CommonLisp using the `:RunEliza` command.
 - Automatically closes the terminal window after execution completes.

 ## Requirements